phpMv/phpMv-UI/README.md

 ##What's phpMv-UI ?
 phpMv-UI is a php library for php : a php wrapper for JQuery and UI components (JQuery, Twitter Bootstrap, Semantic-UI).

-Using the dependency injection, the jQuery object can be injected into **php framework container** object, allowing for the generation of jQuery scripts in controllers, respecting the MVC design pattern.
+Using the dependency injection, the jQuery object can be injected into **php framework container**, allowing for the generation of jQuery scripts in controllers, respecting the MVC design pattern.

 ##Requirements/Dependencies